About the Financial Aid Award Process

 You will then accept or decline aid offered on my.Eastern.edu.

-Please Note: There are some additional steps in the process when applying for any of the Federal Direct Loan Programs (Federal Direct Stafford, Federal Direct Unsubsidized Stafford, and Federal Direct Parent PLUS).
-Specific information will be included with your financial aid award letter.
+Please Note: There are some additional steps in the process when applying for any of the Federal Direct Loan Programs (Federal Direct Subsidized, Federal Direct Unsubsidized, and Federal Direct Parent PLUS).
+Specific information will be included with your financial aid award offer.

 Financial aid is awarded for one academic year at a time.
 Funds are applied to the Eastern student account once the following conditions are met: